siddhantmaitra/resume-gen/README.md

 I got tired of fixing format issues of my `resume.odt` file everytime edits were made.

 This is a fork of [basic-resume](https://typst.app/universe/package/basic-resume).
-Making few changes to be ideal for personal use-case.
+Making few changes to be ideal for personal use.

 Modifications to be/can be done:
 - [x] Update few header links to be hyperlinks instead of direct ones (eg: github, linkedin)